-If you are currently enrolled as a university student, you can register to be considered for the following Queensland Government opportunities:
+If you don't qualify for our graduate opportunities but are currently enrolled as a tertiary student, you can sign up to be considered for the following Queensland Government opportunities:

 Industry placements are usually compulsory as part of the completion of certain degrees, but can also be voluntary.
 Either a university or an employer can initiate an industry placement.
-There is usually a selection process to award placements to students and each placement can be on a paid or unpaid basis.
+There is usually a selection process to award placements to students, which can be on a paid or unpaid basis.

 Queensland Government agencies conduct their own recruitment processes and applications can open at any time of the year.
 Departmental websites contain the most up-to-date information on available opportunities and closing dates.

-For graduate or student nurses and midwives - contact your local hospital and health service about opportunities while studying.
+For student nurses and midwives, contact your local hospital and health service about opportunities while studying.

 Find out about industry placements with:

 - Department of Communities, Disability Services and Seniors